OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:87

 > They almost destroyed me on earth,
-> But as for me, I did not abandon Your precepts.
+> But I did not abandon Your precepts.

 ## Psalm 119:88